iqtree/iqtree.github.io/doc/AliSim.md

 - The performance of AliSim-OpenMP-IM is affected by a memory limit factor (=0.2 (by default) and can be set in the range (0 to 1]): a small factor will potentially increase the runtime; a large factor will increase the memory consumption.
 To specify this memory limit factor, one can use `--mem-limit <FACTOR>` option.
 - In AliSim-OpenMP-EM algorithm, the simulated sequences will be written in an arbitrary order to the alignment (which is not a matter in most phylogenetic software).
 However, if users want to maintain the sequence order (based on the preorder traversal of the tree), they can use `--keep-seq-order` option, but it will sacrifice a certain runtime.
+- If using AliSim-OpenMP-EM algorithm, one can use `--no-merge` to skip the concatenation step to save the runtime.
+Note that, when simulating an alignment of length L with K threads, AliSim will output the alignment as K sub-alignment files of L/K sites.

 To simulate many alignments, one can use the MPI version of AliSim: